25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Parameters vs Arguments

-Parameters are the variable inputs that are used in the function definition.
+Parameters are the variable inputs that are used in the function definition

-While Arguments are the actual value or expressions used when calling the function.
+While Arguments are the actual value or expressions used when calling the function

 ### Arrow Functions

-An arrow function expression has a shorter syntax compared to function expressions.
+An arrow function expression has a shorter syntax compared to function expressions

 - It does not have its own `this`, `arguments`, `super`, `new.target`
 - `this` is picked up from surroundings (lexical)